AkaiMage/UnityChanToonShaderVer2_Project/README.md

 For maps where standard shader avatars looks fine and UTS does not i will be interested in debugging.
 Provide me with the map name and author to visit.
 Odds are the map is using: An unlit shader with a default directional light and shadow and an ambient blue, a point/spot light far in the distance as a sun cast, or setup eye-adaptation for common toon  shaders that clamp light intensity to (0,1) instead of full range (0, infinity).

 Outlines have an outstanding shadow cast bug from the base-pass directional light which all shadows bleed behind the outlines, and correct for add-pass lights (spot/point/etc).
 Fixing this may require an entire rewrite of the pass-based outlines into geometry and i need to study geometry shaders for that.
 Basically special shadow caster depth data is needed for outlines which are further out than the base passes of the body, which seems direction lights fail to capture.

+Stencil currently requires manual file editing.
+Please see the stencil category above for how to do that.
+Sorry.

+Is you model pure black when you apply UTS2 ?
+Default your model import settings.
+You want unity to calculate tangent normals.